Corporate governance and risk management: An evaluation of board responsibilities in western and Islamic banks

 References

 Abdul Rahman, A. R. (2010).
-An Introduction to Islamic Accounting Theory and Practices CERT Publication.
-Kuala Lumpur, Malaysia.
+An introduction to Islamic accounting theory and practices.
+CERT Publication.

 View in Google Scholar